PatrikCesnek/Landmarky/readme.md

-<h1>Application Where you can find landmarks in Slovakia created in SwiftUI</h1>
+<h1>Application Where you can find landmarks in Slovakia, created in SwiftUI</h1>

 <div>
   <h4>Main View</h4>